kuchta/bitcoin-arangodb-importer/README.md

-Import bitcoin database into ArangoDB
+**Import bitcoin database into ArangoDB**

+*Unless you specify --clean option it continues where it left off last time overwriting entries from last block*

 ```
 Usage: index [options]